BlacketWare/Docs/socket/README.md

-Bringing a list of socket events!
+Bringing a list of socket events!<br>